Pakz001/Raylib-Examples/README.md

 Points of interest for me and this repo are :

-*learning C with Raylib
++learning C with Raylib
-*Learning more about how Rts/Fps/Rpg/Tbs/Shooter/Action/Puzzle games work.
++Learning more about how Rts/Fps/Rpg/Tbs/Shooter/Action/Puzzle games work.
-*Tools for eq.
-Sprite editing(For direct pasting into code) *Main focus - Minecraft and Civilization 1/2 style games.
++Tools for eq.
+Sprite editing(For direct pasting into code) +Main focus - Minecraft and Civilization 1/2 style games.

 Dotate to author (book and motivation funds) https://www.paypal.me/RudyvanEtten/5

+.
+.
+.

 How to use these examples :